erebe/wstunnel/README.md

 * Dynamic tunneling (TCP, UDP Socks5 proxy and Transparent Proxy)
 * Support for http proxy (when behind one)
 * Support for tls/https server with certificates auto-reload (with embedded self-signed certificate, or your own)
-* Support of mTLS with certificates auto-reload
+* Support of mTLS with certificates auto-reload - [documentation here](https://github.com/erebe/wstunnel/blob/main/docs/using_mtls.md)
 * Support IPv6
 * Support for Websocket and HTTP2 as transport protocol (websocket is more performant)
 * **Standalone binaries** (so just cp it where you want) [here](https://github.com/erebe/wstunnel/releases)